ftrou/Decodifier/README.md

 open http://localhost:8000/dashboard
 ```

+⚠️ The /backend directory contains generated output and may be overwritten by Decodifier builds.

 Add a spec → click Generate from Specs → watch the backend evolve.

 📣 Join the Category

   -  Decodifier is the first compiler for AI-generated software.